Skip to content

 Detection of an ARP poisoning attack is challenging.
 Because there is no verification process as APRs are passed from the application to the network and automatically cached and updated on ARP tables, constant monitoring is key.
 One telling sign that ARP spoofing is taking place is when two IP addresses match with the same MAC address.
 This means that one is corrupted and the other is legitimate; however, it is not so easy to detect.
 Known methods of detection include:

-Constant Monitoring of the ARP Cache Table
+Constant monitoring of the ARP cache table

 The ARP cache table is constantly updated as users connect with different applications and corresponding information is saved for future logins.
 Keeping this table under surveillance checks for any suspicious activity when items in the table are altered or changed.
 When monitoring ARP cache tables, static entries require the most attention, as these are manually entered and remain until they are manually removed.